Applicants from International Institutions

 - The overall average of both final Secondary IV results and Secondary V term results

 - The performance of the student in each program-related and/or prerequisite course

 - The performance of the student in each required English/Anglais course

 Applicants who believe their academic record is not a true indication of their ability should submit an explanatory letter when applying, as well as a copy of all relevant transcripts.

 Though we make every effort to accommodate our applicants, please note that it may not be possible to consider grades and/or letters received after the published deadline.

 Notice of Decision

-Notices of conditional acceptance are sent out at the end of March and throughout the month of April.
+At the end of March and throughout the month of April, notices of conditional acceptance can be found in your Omnivox account under 'Documents and Messages'.
 Final acceptance is contingent upon successful completion of all entrance requirements, as well as applicable program prerequisites and is automatic once these conditions have been met.
-We send a letter to every applicant regardless of the decision.

 Note: all offers of acceptance will be withdrawn from applicants whose file remains incomplete at Marianopolis, or who do not graduate from high school and complete the requirements to enter CEGEP.